2i2c-org/2i2c-org.github.io/contribute/blog.md

 - `computation` - about enabling computation and scaling
 - `data` - about reading and using data in the cloud
 - `sovereignty` - about giving communities control and enabling Right to Replicate
-- `open-source` - anything that involves upstream tools or contributions (use heavily!)
+- `open source` - anything that involves upstream tools or contributions (use heavily!)

 #### Technologies
 - `jupyter` (for project-wide information)